null-a/webppl-nn/README.md

 #### `gru(name, {hdim, xdim, [, param, ctor]})`
 #### `lstm(name, {hdim, xdim, [, param]})`

-These return parameterized function of two arguments that maps a state vector of length `hdim` and an input vector of length `xdim` to a new state vector.
+These return a parameterized function of two arguments that maps a state vector of length `hdim` and an input vector of length `xdim` to a new state vector.

 ### Non-linearities